 Cookies do not identify you personally or individually, but they do identify your Internet browser type and Internet Service Provider (ISP).

 The cookie we send to your computer allows you to page forwards and backwards and go back to other pages you have already visited on our site without having to log onto our home page again.
-Cookies also enable us to keep track of which pages are most and least frequently visited by our customers.
+Cookies also enable Western Power to keep track of which pages are most and least frequently visited by our customers.
 This information helps us to update our website and ensure it best meets our customer's needs.

 Your Internet browser can be set up to accept all cookies, reject all cookies or notify you when a cookie is sent.
 Please refer to your Internet browser's help screens for more information.

-Western Power also uses third party webspaces for interactive information sharing and to connect with customers.
+Western Power uses third party webspaces for interactive information sharing and to connect with customers.
 Examples include Facebook, Twitter and LinkedIn.

 We recommend that you do not use a public-facing social media channel, such as Facebook, to provide us with your personal details or disclose these personal details in any query or issue raised through that forum.
 This is necessary in protecting your privacy and preventing identity theft.